exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestTransactions`

-Requests missing transactions from a node.
+Requests transactions from a node.
 It has the following fields:

 - **from**: PublicKey
   Requestor's public key.